Funding

 Although preference will be given to funding research travel, we will also consider funding conference travel in this category.
 In order to receive conference funding, applicants must be presenting research at the conference.
 Also, they must demonstrate that they do not receive funding for one conference per year from their home department, or that the funding they do receive does not fully cover one conference per year.

-Projects are funded through a semesterly competitions; a call for applications will be made at the start of each semester.
-Applications should include a clear project plan, a description of outcomes/deliverables, and a detailed budget.
-They will be evaluated on the following criteria: sophistication of research, feasibility of proposed project/timeline, and relevance to the important issues in the humanities.
+Applications will be evaluated on the following criteria: sophistication of research, feasibility of proposed project/timeline, and relevance to the important issues in the humanities.

 Maximum award: $2000

-We welcome applications for events at which research will be shared out: e.g., for bringing in visiting speakers or for book launches if they involve talks/roundtables.
+We welcome applications for events at which research will be shared: e.g., for bringing in visiting speakers or for book launches if they involve talks/roundtables.
 Performances, film screenings, etc. will only be funded if they include explicit discussions of craft/research.
 Events should be open to all interested UW Humanities faculty (and students and community members if appropriate).

-Funds are awarded on competitive basis; a call for applications will be made every other month.
-Applications will be evaluated on the following criteria: Relevance to important issues in the Humanities; research being shared out at the event; clarity of event plan.
-Applications should include a clear description of the event, the research being shared out, and desired outcomes (1-2 pgs.), as well as a detailed budget.
+Funds are awarded on competitive basis; a call for applications will be made approximately every other month during the academic year.
+Applications will be evaluated on the following criteria: Relevance to important issues in the Humanities; research being shared at the event; clarity of event plan.
+Applications should include a clear description of the event, its relationship to research in the humanities, and desired outcomes (1-2 pgs.), as well as a detailed budget.
 We will consider funding space needs, refreshments, honoraria, travel costs for visiting speakers, costs for recording/casting, and other related expenses.
-Please indicate in your budget if you have funding from other sources (and if so, how much).
+Your application should also indicate whether you have applied for WIHR event funding in the past, and if so, how much you received and what the outcome was.

-Maximum award: $1500
+Maximum award: $1000

 In collaboration with Wyoming Humanities, our state humanities council, we are working on a funding opportunity for community-engaged research involving both UW researchers and community members.
 Stay tuned!